mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

     - You have to eventually make the learning rate small enough
     - … but not decrease it too quickly
     - Basically, in the limit, it doesn’t matter how you select actions (!)
+        - as long as you basically try everthing all the time.

 ---